DanielTClark/cs3660-students/README.md

 along with Node to make a functioning web app.

 ## Features

+Project is configurable to work with MySQL and MongoDB databases.
+To change the configuration, edit serverconf.json.

 The data table view supports sorting, editing and deletion.

 The cards view, with the latest version, supports editing and deletion.